 The foregoing debates concerning SLR's are well developed in the extant literature.
-However our concerns are with the lack of appreciation for small scale projects conducted by undergraduate and Masters' students.
+However, our concerns are with the lack of appreciation for small scale projects conducted by undergraduate and master students.
 Guidance for Masters and undergraduate students focusing upon literature reviews tends to present it as a mechanism that will underpin a study.
 This will then allow for the development of a theoretical context or framework in order to frame research questions (see for example Hart, 1998; Fink, 2005; Mertens, 2005) that use inductive, deductive or mixed methods approaches to the collection of primary and secondary data.
 The notion that the SLR might be appropriate as a research strategy on its own appears to be overlooked by these writers.
 As such any debate surrounding this approach has not yet developed in the same manner that it has of the SLR for doctoral or post-doctoral research.
 It should be acknowledged though that Hart (1998), Fink (2005) and Mertens (2005) provide a protocol for undergraduate and master's research projects that can be used when developing and writing a literature review.
 However, this is firmly placed in a study for the theory development, methodological justification and interpretation of findings within the project.
-The consequence of this 'traditional' approach to viewing the use of a literature review, therefore, leaves a dearth in the extant literature regarding any debates encircling this area, or the reporting of empirical studies that have attempted to apply the SLR with undergraduate and master's students, which is not considered.
+The consequence of this "traditional" approach to viewing the use of a literature review, therefore, leaves a dearth in the extant literature regarding any debates encircling this area, or the reporting of empirical studies that have attempted to apply SLR with undergraduate and master's students, which is not considered.
 As such, we provide here the experiences from four students who have used the SLR approach as a means conducting a small scale piece of research.
-These include two master's dissertations and two undergraduate degree students who opted to carry out a SLR for their dissertation.
+These include two masters dissertations and two undergraduate degree students who opted to carry out a SLR for their dissertation.
 The profiles for each student are as follows:

-- Student A: This student was following a full-time Masters Degree programme in Human Resource Management and undertook a SLR in High Performance Working - Student B: This student was following a part-time MBA programme and undertook a SLR in Corporate Social Responsibility - Student C: This student was a fulltime student following a BA (Hons) in Business Management and undertook a SLR in Corporate Social Responsibility - Student D: This student was a full time student following a BA (Hons) in Business Management and undertook an SLR in Marketing
+- (1) Student A: This student was following a full-time masters degree programme in Human Resource Management and undertook SLR in High Performance Working. - (2) Student B: This student was following a part-time MBA programme and undertook SLR in Corporate Social Responsibility.

+- (3) Student C: This student was a full-time student following a BA (Hons) in Business Management and undertook SLR in Corporate Social Responsibility. - (4) Student D: This student was a full-time student following a BA (Hons) in Business Management and undertook SLR in Marketing.

-Within their studies all the students had undertaken a taught Research Methodology module, prior to undertaking their dissertation, and for this were required to produce a research proposal (2000 words for the undergraduate students, 4000 for the Master's students) which had been assessed.
-To progress from this stage then, to formulate a set of research questions, students used Tranfield et al's (2003) ten phase approach to undertaking a research project.
+Within their studies all the students had undertaken a taught research methods module, prior to undertaking their dissertation, and for this were required to produce a research proposal (2000 words for the undergraduate students, 4000 for the master's students) which had been assessed.
+To progress from this stage then, to formulate a set of research questions, students used Tranfield, et al's (2003) ten phases approach to undertaking a research project.
 As researchers, we wanted to explore the experiences of students as they went through the phases and therefore, we adopted a grounded approach to the study in order to generate insights about their research journey.
-As a result the following questions were formulated and which we asked each student during their supervisory sessions, and also after they had completed the SLR process:
+As a result, the following questions were formulated which we asked each student after they had completed the SLR process within a semi-structured interview environment.
+Each interview lasted for approximately 1 hour: